reflectivity/file_format/specification.md

 see also the [discussion page](https://www.reflectometry.org/file_format/specs_discussion)

-- Prepare an  example .ort file for a lax x-ray source as basis for negitiantions with manufacturers.
+- Prepare an  example .ort file for a lab x-ray source as basis for negotiantions with manufacturers.
-- *Reserve* keywords for planned future use.
-E.g. give a warning when used....
 - Add structured information about the sample history.
-- How to report on the individual settings for *stitched* data sets?